 Time to File

-VisaLaw is looking to file the lawsuit anytime between June 21, 2021, to 10 July 2021 to make sure they can get some relief on or before the end of Sep 2021.
+VisaLaw is moving ahead with filing the lawsuit and we can expect to hear from them anytime between June 21, 2021, to 10 July 2021 to make sure they can get some relief on or before the end of Sep 2021.

 Open video in new Window >